What is Financial Aid?

 Is there a deadline for applying for Financial Aid?

-The FAFSA is available January 1st.
+The FAFSA is available October 1 for the new academic year.
 CVCC has a priority filing date of March 1.
 CVCC recommends this date for North Carolina Residents, who may be eligible for limited grant funding.

 If you miss the priority filing date, still complete the FAFSA.
 This is only a priority date and not a final date to apply.
 When you complete the FAFSA you are applying for Federal and State financial assistance.
 Some organizations require students to complete the FAFSA for financial assistance from private donors.